akinomik/Lloyds_Data_Science_Forage/README.md

 # Customer Churn Prediction Analysis

-A comprehensive machine learning project for predicting customer churn using multi-source customer data with advanced feature engineering and model comparison.
+A comprehensive ML project for predicting customer churn using multi-source customer data with advanced feature engineering & model comparison, plus feature importance analysis and SHAP.

-## 🎯 Project Overview
+## Project Overview

 This project analyzes customer churn patterns using a multi-dimensional dataset that includes:
 - Customer demographics